Certora/Documentation/docs/cvl/methods.md

 You can still summarize functions that take unconvertible types as arguments, but you cannot access those arguments in your summary.

-Additionally, functions used as summaries are not allowed to call contract functions.

 [solidity-value-types]: https://docs.soliditylang.org/en/v0.8.11/types.html#value-types